I can so clearly remember the first night I got high after getting my medical marijuana prescription.

 “The more I use in a day, the more I steadily drift toward feeling tired of everything and everyone.”

-My goal in all of this has been to learn to use weed less so I can enjoy the magic of the experience more.
 The flipside of “less is more,” though, is I want to minimize the way addiction depletes me over time.

 I’ve already shared how I’m affected socially, financially, mentally, physically, and in terms of my values (family, art form, stability, etc.).